• Articles |

 1. Breeze

-If you want to learn more about how Breeze supports non-profit workflows, visit our detailed overview.
+If you want to see how Breeze supports non-profit workflows in more detail, visit our detailed overview.

-Why Breeze is a great choice for non-profit project management:
+Why Breeze is the best choice for non-profit teams:

 "I love the email notifications for comments on important tasks + email reminders on projects and tasks.
 The time tracking functionality is great.
 I can analyze my team's performance and identify opportunities for improvements to efficiency."